josdejong/svelte-jsoneditor/README.md

 ### methods

 - `get(): JSON` Get the current JSON document.
-Will throw an error when the editor is in Repair mode and does not contain valid JSON.
+Will throw an error when the editor is `code` mode and does not contain valid JSON.
 - `getText(): string` Get the current JSON document as stringified JSON.
 - `set(json: JSON)` Replace the current JSON document.
 Will reset the state of the editor.
 - `setText(text: string)` Replace the current JSON document, passing stringified JSON contents.
-When the text cannot be parsed as JSON, the editor will go into Repair mode.
 - `update(json: JSON)` Update the loaded JSON document, keeping the state of the editor (like expanded objects).
 - `updateText(text: JSON)` Update the loaded JSON document, keeping the state of the editor (like expanded objects).
-When the passed text cannot be parsed as JSON, the editor will go into Repair mode.
 - `patch(operations: JSONPatchDocument)` Apply a JSON patch document to update the contents of the JSON document.
 - `scrollTo(path: Array.<string|number>)` Scroll the editor vertically such that the specified path comes into view.
 The path will be expanded when needed.
 - `focus()`.
 Give the editor focus.